 Dave joined us there – check out these photos of him purchasing a commuter bike, and doubling Nicola around town.

 Riding out of Trang, we were joined by the local cycling club.
 Great bunch of guys, very relaxed, no worries about speed – put the slowest guy at the front, everyone goes at that speed.
 Apparently even they get all the shouts from the children.
-Check out more photos from that day here and here.
+Sadly the photos they posted are no longer online 🙁

 Southern Thailand is culturally different to the rest of Thailand – suddenly everyone is Muslim, and I’m hearing the call to prayer again.
 Still all smiles though, no trouble in the parts of southern Thailand we were in.